-Amber Portwood Threatening Legal Action Over Comments: Her Store Is Selling Cheap Clothes?
+Amber Portwood Threatening Legal Action Over Comments: Is Her Store Selling Cheap Clothes?

 — Jade Field (@Mzjady) January 6, 2017

-There’s no proof that she’s selling the cheaper quality clothing and based on Amber Portwood’s own tweets, it sounds like she’s selling high-quality clothing and other websites are just using the same pictures as her and then selling bad quality clothing.
-And Portwood is now threatening legal action against people, who are saying otherwise.
+There’s no proof that she’s selling the cheaper quality clothing, and based on Amber Portwood’s own tweets, it sounds like she’s selling high-quality clothing and other websites are just using the same pictures as her and then selling bad quality clothing.
+And Portwood is now threatening legal action against people who are saying otherwise.

-“ATTN: Amber Portwood is buying cheap clothes from Wish.com and selling them at a huge markup in her “boutique.” #ShareToWarn,” one person tweeted, while sharing a link to an article, while Portwood fought back, writing, “This isn’t true and is also illegal.
+“ATTN: Amber Portwood is buying cheap clothes from Wish.com and selling them at a huge markup in her ’boutique.’ #ShareToWarn,” one person tweeted while sharing a link to an article.

+However, Portwood fought back, writing, “This isn’t true and is also illegal.
 If you keep making these comments I’m taking legal action.
 I take pride in my boutique!!”

-One of Amber Portwood’s biggest arguments in her favor is actually from a customer, who claims to have bought products from both Amber’s store and the rip-off store.
+One of Amber Portwood’s biggest arguments in her favor is actually from a customer who claims to have bought products from both Amber’s store and the rip-off store.
 And based on this customer’s review, Amber is right.
-Her clothing is great quality, while the rip-off clothing seems to be the lowest form for quality on the market.
+Her clothing is great quality, while the rip-off clothing seems to be the lowest form of quality on the market.
 And Amber used this tweet to explain how her business runs.

 “Wish sells knock offs, I’ve bought both.
 Amber’s stuff is quality, wish sells crap!
 Don’t even compare!!” one person wrote in defense of Amber Portwood, while another person added, “Thank you and I’m sure you look beautiful in whatever you bought from me makes me happy to hear.”